Tag Archives: Trust Fundamentals

 What is a Spousal Lifetime Access Trust (SLAT)?

-By Jamie Rowley and Mariam Hall
+By Mariam Hall

 A Spousal Lifetime Access Trust (SLAT) is an irrevocable trust created by one spouse for the benefit of the other spouse.
 The grantor uses their gift tax exemption to make a gift to the SLAT for the benefit of their spouse.
 Similar to other planning techniques to make completed gifts that are outside of the grantor’s estate, the grantor gives up his or her right to the property transferred into the trust while the beneficiary spouse maintains access to that same property.